 Reclaiming Authenticity: Valuing Emotions as Information

-Drawing on emotional literacy research, this week explores the importance of feeling and allowing emotions and the valuable information they have to offer us, especially in a leadership role.
+Drawing on emotional literacy research we will explore the importance of feeling and allowing emotions and the valuable information they have to offer us, especially in a leadership role.

 Implicit Bias: Messages we Absorb

-We explore the social context for growing up both female and racialized and the implicit bias we absorb at both conscious and unconscious levels.
+What is the social context for growing up both female and racialized and the cost of the belief systems we absorb at both conscious and unconscious levels?
 The problem is not with us, but a society that has yet to champion the female Leader of Colour Archetype.

 Accessing Personal Power: Reclaiming Our Story